Family Medical Leave (FML)

 Eligibility for a period of active service-modified duties shall normally extend from 3 months prior to and up to 12 months following the birth or placement, and may be granted to any faculty member who has primary responsibility for the child.
 This means fathers can apply for Active Service-Modified Duties.

 The total period of Childbearing Leave plus Active Service-Modified Duties for a birth mother (who has a full-time appointment of at least one full academic year) may not exceed three quarters for each birth.
 If she gives birth during the summer she is eligible for a total period of active service-modified duties of three quarters during the academic year.
 Central funding for the purpose of providing ladder rank faculty teaching replacement is allocated to the affected academic department on request

 Yes.
 Non-senate academic appointees may be eligible to request an ASMD.
-To be eligible for ASMD, an academic appointee must have primary responsibility for the care of an infant or newly adopted child under the age of five.
+To be eligible for ASMD, an academic appointee must have primary responsibility for the care of an infant or newly adopted child.
 Refer to APM 760-28 and APP 7-42 for eligibility criteria and ASMD entitlement.

 At UCI, a Non-Senate faculty will normally receive a one-course reduction during his/her ASMD quarter.
 A Non-Senate academic appointee who has no teaching responsibilities will normally receive a 33% workload reduction during the ASMD quarter, using accrued sick leave credit in proportion to the reduced workload to substitute.
 When sick leave is exhausted or for non-faculty academics who do not accrue sick leave, pay will be reduced proportionately to workload reduction.
 The Non-Senate Appointee’s department will assume the cost of teaching or workload replacement during the ASMD quarter.